A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

-It can be seen from the above procedure that the origin and destination of all requests except the source and destination points of the window are just $1$ hop away.
-This can be followed directly, as the first step utilizes the full window size and looks for the maximum requests from the source within the window, and the subsequent steps keep the path connected and look for requests among the directly connected nodes.
-From the above analysis, we can follow that the detour ratio of the requests that are directly connected will not be violated as their source and destination are just $1$ hop away and our proposed model will always move to subsequent grid cells directly without any detour.
-However, the detour ratio of the passenger on board who has to travel from the source point of the window and reach the destination point in the same window can be violated if we explore nodes from destination to source without taking into consideration the extra distance travelled at each step.
+It can be seen from the above procedure that the origin and destination of all expected requests except the source and destination points of the window are just a $1$ hop away.
+This can be followed directly, as the first step utilizes the full window size and looks for the maximum expected requests from the source within the window, and the subsequent steps keep the path connected and look for expected requests among the directly connected nodes.
+From the above analysis, we can follow that the detour ratio of the requests that are directly connected will not be violated as their source \begin{breakablealgorithm} \textbf{Algorithm 1:} Backward greedy approach for finding the highest expected request path within the detour constraints of passengers onboard through $k$-hop sliding window approach \hrule

-In order to ensure that the detour ratio is satisfied the extra distance that can be travelled at each time step should be bounded by a threshold value.
-If there is a request from $o_i$ to $o_d$ and the passenger on board has to travel from $o_s$ to $o_d$ and it has travelled $d_i$ distance till $o_i$, we can accept this request at $o_i$ only if the extra distance $x$ satisfies the detour constraint as follows: